david4eva/salesforce-constant-contact-integration/README.md

 ## ⌛️ Access Token Expiration
 * Tokens expire after 1,440 minutes (24 hours); refresh logic is included to keep the integration active.
-* Uses Salesforce’s secure Named Credentials and OAuth 2.0 for safe API interactions.
-* Contributions, issues, and feature requests are welcome!
-Feel free to check issues page if you would like to contribute.